 What Do I Do if I Sustained a Concussion?

-More importantly, it’s vital to understand that concussions can be very dangerous.
+More importantly, understand that concussions can bring serious consequences.
 Now is the time to practice self-care and rest.
 Work with your physician, attorney, and whomever else you need to get better and get back to normal.
-Contact Michael T. Gibson, P.A., Auto Justice Attorney’s today!
+Contact an injury attorney today to get started on your case.

 Michael T. Gibson, P.A., Auto Justice Attorney